Ensures human research is conducted ethically and responsibly.

 2.2.
 Standard applications

-a) The Chief Investigator will complete the appropriate ethics application form and submit it to the appropriate ethics committee, using the forms and instructions provided on the RMIT website and in this procedure.
+a) The Principal Investigator will complete the appropriate ethics application form and submit it to the appropriate ethics committee, via the REP.

-b) For honours, postgraduate or higher degrees by research (HDR) projects, the Supervisor will be named as Chief Investigator/Senior Supervisor on the application form.
+b) For honours, postgraduate or higher degrees by research (HDR) projects, the Supervisor will be named as Principal Investigator/Senior Supervisor on the application form.

-c) Relevant accompanying and supporting documentation will be submitted with the ethics application form including copies, if applicable, of:
+c) Relevant accompanying and supporting documentation will be submitted with the ethics application form (uploaded to the e-form as supporting documentation) including, as applicable:

 • recruitment materials (advertisements, posters, flyers, brochures etc.)